conneroisu/single-cycle-mips-verilog/README.md

 files and allows one to monitor the processor’s behavior through the 7-segment display outputs.</p>
 <h1 id="conclusion-1">Conclusion</h1>
-<p>In this final project for CPRE281, I successfully designed and
-implemented a single-cycle MIPS processor in Verilog.
-The processor is capable of executing a subset of the MIPS instruction set, including arithmetic, logical, memory, and control flow instructions.
-The processor features additional components such as a clock divider and displaying the current instruction on the seven-segment displays present on the FPGA board.</p>
-<p>Throughout the project, I gained valuable experience in designing and
+<p>Throughout this project, I gained valuable experience in designing and
 implementing a processor using Verilog.
-I learned about the different stages of the processor pipeline, including instruction fetch, decode, execute, memory access, and write-back.
+I further learned about the different stages of the processor pipeline, including instruction fetch, decode, execute, memory access, and write-back.
 I also gained a deeper understanding of the MIPS instruction set architecture and how